abhijit-arora/cockatiel-companion/documentation/FSD.md

 *   **5.4.
 Moderation & Safety:**

     *   **5.4.1.
-Report Content:** All Chirps and replies will have a user-facing "Report" button accessible via a menu.
-Tapping this button will open a dialog with a list of reasons (e.g., "Spam," "Harassment," "Dangerously Incorrect Advice," "Off-Topic").
+Squawk Content (Report):** All Chirps and replies will have a user-facing "Squawk" button accessible via a menu.
+Tapping this will open a dialog with a list of reasons for the alarm call (e.g., "Spam," "Harassment," "Dangerously Incorrect Advice," "Off-Topic").
     *   **5.4.2.
-Reporting Workflow:** Submitting a report will create a document in a `reports` collection in Firestore, containing the flagged content ID, the reason, and the reporting user's ID.
-This will be sent to a queue for review by moderators via the Business & Admin Tools panel.
+Reporting Workflow (Phase 1 - Manual Review):** Submitting a "Squawk" will create a document in a `reports` collection in Firestore.
+This document will contain the ID of the flagged content, the reason, and the reporting user's ID.
+This creates a moderation queue for manual review by an admin via the Business & Admin Tools panel.
+    *   **(Future Enhancement) Automated Actions:** In a future version, a system may be implemented where a high volume or percentage of "Squawks" on a piece of content will trigger an automatic action, such as hiding the content pending moderator review.

 ---